mrnohr/nintendo-switch-screenshots/README.md

 # Nintendo Switch Screenshot Downloader

+I like being able to share screenshots from my Nintendo Switch to Twitter, but I'd also like to download a copy.
+This groovy script reads your timeline and downloads the screenshots to your computer.

 ## Twitter setup

 I have a dedicated twitter account that I use only for posting screenshots from the Nintendo Switch.
 In my case it is marked as private, and my main twitter account has access.